MicroEJ/docs/overview/sdkChangeLog.rst

 ..
-   note : this file was excluded from the build as it is included in the sdk.rst page
+   Note : This file has been excluded from the build in conf.py as it is included in the sdk.rst page.

 ----------------------------------
 MicroEJ SDK Distribution Changelog